brendt/stitcher.io/src/content/blog/2018-03-15-phpstorm-tips-for-power-users.md

 Distraction free mode will hide all panes by default, but you can easily bring them back via the command palette or key bindings.

-Besides this "no clutter by default", your code will also align more centered.
-This can be a much more pleasant reading experience.
+Besides this "no clutter by default", your code will also align more centered, which can be a much more pleasant reading experience.
 The width of this centered code view is configured in `Settings > Editor > Code Style > Hard wrap at`.

 <p>